IceDynamix/QuaverPluginGuide/quaver_plugin_guide.md

     => ImGui.PlotLines(label, ref values[0], values_count)
 ```

-Now you can pass the entire table like this\!
+Now you can pass the entire table like this!

 ``` lua
 local values = { 1.0, -1.0, 3.0, 6.6 }